What is schizoaffective disorder?

 - manic behaviors such as spending sprees and promiscuity

 Treatment can vary.
-Medications that may be prescribed for treatment include:
+Medications that may be prescribed include:

-The outlook for someone with schizoaffective disorder is better than that for individuals with most other psychotic disorders.
-However, there is no cure for schizoaffective disorder, so long-term treatment is required.
-However, many individuals being treated for schizoaffective disorder are able to live fulfilling lives.
+If you have schizoaffective disorder, your outlook may be better than the outlook for people with most other psychotic disorders.
+There’s no cure for schizoaffective disorder, so long-term treatment is required.
+Many people being treated for schizoaffective disorder are able to live fulfilling lives.